MunifTanjim/stapsher-docs/content/docs/getting-started/gitlab/index.md

 Add `stapsher` as a member with minimum role permission of **_Developer_**.

+If you're using a [Protected branch](https://docs.gitlab.com/ce/user/project/protected_branches.html#using-the-allowed-to-merge-and-allowed-to-push-settings), make sure `stapsher` is allowed to push.

 ## Step 2: Add configuration file: `stapsher.yaml`

 Stapsher looks for `stapsher.yaml` at the root of your site's repository.
 You can fine-tune Stapsher's behavior in this file.